urql-graphql/urql/.changeset/curvy-terms-dress.md

 '@urql/core': patch
 ---

-Don't return `undefined` in the serialized ssr-result, this would crash in Next.JS
+Don't add `undefined` to any property of the `ssrExchange`'s serialized results, as this would crash in Next.js